- Copywriting Services

 I’ve had people tell me “Writing comes so easily to you.”
 How I wish that were true!
 Sure, I’m better and faster at it than most people but only because it’s a skill I’ve practiced daily for many years.
 I wasn’t born this way.
 I work at it.
 And I am still learning EVERY DAY!

-Even though the team only has 2 one-hour practices per week, Katie (#19 above) spends 2-3 hours practicing lacrosse every day.
+Even though the team only has 2 one-hour practices per week, Katie spends two to three hours practicing lacrosse every day.
 On the weekends, when there are no school practices, she gets her dad to play with her or she hits the ball against the side of our house over and over, trying different shots and techniques.

 Katie puts in the hours every day and she therefore gets results.
 If she’s twice as good as the average girl on her team, it’s because she’s probably putting in twice or three times as many hours practicing.